I-485 Adjustment of Status

 Do I Still Need H1B, EAD, or AP After I485 Approval?

-No. Your green card authorize you to permanently live and work in the United States.
+No. Your green card authorizes you to permanently live and work in the United States.
 You may also use your green card to return to the US after trips that last less than one year.
 If you plan to reside outside the US for one year or more, you need to apply for an reentry permit before your departure.

 Do I Need a New Social Security Card After I-485 Approval?